jazmichaelking/documentation/content/en/_index.md

 ### Free/libre software {#libre}

-Unlike proprietary services, **anyone has the complete freedom to run, examine, inspect, copy, modify, distribute, and reuse the Mastodon source code, provided they guarantee the same freedoms for any derivative work.** Just like how users of Mastodon can choose their service provider, you as an individual are free to contribute features to Mastodon or publish a modified version of Mastodon that includes different features.
-These modified versions, also known as software forks, are required to also uphold the same freedoms as the original Mastodon project.
-For example, [glitch-soc](https://glitch-soc.github.io/docs/) is a software distribution that adds various experimental features.
+Unlike proprietary services, **anyone has the complete freedom to run, examine, inspect, copy, modify, distribute, and reuse the Mastodon source code, provided they guarantee the same freedoms for any derivative work.** You as an individual are free to contribute features to Mastodon or publish a modified version of Mastodon that includes different features.
+These modified versions, also known as software forks, are required to uphold the same freedoms as the original Mastodon project.
+For example, [glitch-soc](https://glitch-soc.github.io/docs/) is a modified version of Mastodon that adds experimental features.
 Many individual forks exist as well, perhaps themed slightly differently or including small modifications to the codebase.
 Because Mastodon is libre software that respects your freedom, personalizations like this are not only allowed but encouraged.

 > The ultimate power is in giving people the ability to create their own spaces, their own communities, to modify the software as they see fit, but without sacrificing the ability of people from different communities to interact with each other.
 >